Inference for Large-Scale Linear Systems with Known Coefficients

-\cite{foxkimryanetal2012joe} provide identification results for the distribution of random coefficients in multinomial mixed logit model.
-The binary mixed logit model discussed in the previous section is a special case of these models.
+\cite{foxkimryanetal2012joe} provide identification results that apply to the binary mixed logit model.
 However, their conditions require $W$ to be continuously distributed.
-When $W$ is discretely distributed, one might naturally expect to find that the distributions of $V$ and thus of $\epsilon(V,\bar{w})$ are only partially identified.
+When $W$ is discretely distributed, one might expect the distributions of $V$ and thus of $\epsilon(V,\bar{w})$ are only partially identified.
 We explore this conjecture computationally.
-Letting $\supp(W)$ denote the support of $W$, we may then express the identified set for the distribution of $V$ as being equal to
+We denote the identified set for the distribution of $V$ as